pocc/gradualist/README.md

     * if/then statements
     * Set script variables like timeout, or autofinish after a certain time
 * Configuration in a yaml file
+* [ ] Add the ability to gradualist to suspend a list and save progress.
+This will mean on the command line that you will need to have an option for listing past suspended sessions as well as resuming past suspended sessions

 ### Longterm